-WASHINGTON -- The Army's doctrine will change dramatically in the near future as joint leaders develop the operational concept of Strategic Landpower, said Gen. Robert W. Cone.
+WASHINGTON -- The Army's doctrine will change dramatically in the near future as joint leaders develop the operational concept of strategic landpower, Gen. Robert W. Cone said.

 One change will be a seventh warfighting function called "engagement," said Cone, who serves as commanding general of the U.S. Army Training and Doctrine Command.

-He told those at the Association of the United States Army Aviation Symposium in Arlington, Va., Jan.
-15, that the new warfighting function would involve skills used to influence foreign governments and militaries.
+He told those at the Association of the United States Army Aviation Symposium in Arlington, Virginia, on Jan.
+15 that the new warfighting function would involve skills used to influence foreign governments and militaries.

 "Unless we continue to exercise these skills, we will lose them and pay for it again in blood," Cone said.